frustratedcat/DeDRM_tools/DeDRM_plugin_ReadMe.md

 ---------------
 If you find that the DeDRM plugin is not working for you (imported ebooks still have DRM - that is, they won't convert or open in the calibre ebook viewer), you should make a log of the import process by deleting the DRMed ebook from calibre and then adding the ebook to calibre when it's running in debug mode.
 This will generate a lot of helpful debugging info that can be copied into any online help requests.
 Here's how to do it:

 - Remove the DRMed book from calibre.
 - Click the Preferences drop-down menu and choose 'Restart in debug mode'.
 - Once calibre has re-started, import the problem ebook.
 - Now close calibre.

-A log will appear that you can copy and paste into a GitHub issue report at https://github.com/noDRM/DeDRM_tools/issues.
+A log will appear that you can copy and paste into a [GitHub issue report](https://github.com/noDRM/DeDRM_tools/issues).
 Please also include information about the eBook file.

-If you're using Apprentice Harper's original version, you can also comment at Apprentice Alf's blog, http://apprenticealf.wordpress.com/ or open an issue at Apprentice Harper's repository, https://github.com/apprenticeharper/DeDRM_tools/issues.
+If you're using Apprentice Harper's original version, you can also comment at [Apprentice Alf's blog](http://apprenticealf.wordpress.com/), or open an issue at [Apprentice Harper's repository](https://github.com/apprenticeharper/DeDRM_tools/issues).